Leomedina/Leomedina/README.md

 I'm a software engineer with an extensive business development background.
 Before expanding my lifelong programming hobby into a career through the Software Engineering program at Springboard, I managed corporate relationships and oversaw the creation of national point-of-sale marketing campaigns, the integration of vendor onboarding across Jet.com and Walmart e-Commerce, and, as an intern, relaunched the Help Desk section for one of Adobe's largest platforms.

-🔭 I’m currently working on Springboard's Software Engineer program and Considered Collectively, a web app that allows people to educate themselves and follow the current legislation in the United States Congress.
+🔭 I’m currently erolled in Springboard's Software Engineering program and working on Considered Collectively, a web app that allows people to follow current legislation in the United States Congress.

 🌱 I’m currently learning Node and React.